SemanticMediaWiki/SemanticBreadcrumbLinks/README.md

 ## Usage

-A property search pattern can be specified (by default `Has parent page` as special property is assigned to `NS_MAIN`) to find possible relationships between a subject and its antecedents matched by a property.
+If a property relation can be matched, SBL will generate a breadcrumb trail including its relational directionality where `>` identifies a `Has parent` (or `Is child of`) relationship while `<` indicates the closest descendant for a `Is parent of` affinity.

-If a property can be matched, SBL will generate a breadcrumb trail including directionality where `>` identifies a `Has parent` (or `Is child of`) relationship while `<` indicates the closest descendant for a `Is parent of` affinity.
+It is required to specify a property search pattern (by default `Has parent page` is assigned as special property to `NS_MAIN`) in order to find relationships between a subject and its antecedents.

 ### Example